jic-dtool/dtool/README.rst

 and to move datasets between different storage solutions, for example from local disk to remote object storage.

 The Python API gives complete access to the data and metadata in a dataset.
-It also allows datasets to be constructed programatically.
+It makes it easy to create scripts for processing the items, or a subset of items, in a dataset.
+The Python API also allows datasets to be constructed programatically.

 Dtool is extensible, meaning that it is possible to create plugins both for adding functionality to the command line interface and for creating interfaces